Family of grandma allegedly killed by appliance deliveryman sues Best Buy

 Breaking News Emails

-The family of a grandmother who was allegedly murdered in her home by an appliance deliveryman is suing Best Buy and two third-party companies involved in the delivery.
+The family of a grandmother who was killed in her home in Florida, allegedly by an appliance deliveryman, is suing Best Buy and two third-party companies involved in the delivery.

 Evelyn Smith Udell, 75, was attacked with a mallet and set on fire by a worker who had set up her new washing machine and dryer in her Boca Raton home on Aug.
 19, police allege.
 She died in the hospital the next day.